Menu

 • Specified trauma or injury benefits

-If you get a specific illness or injury listed on your policy under this inclusion, you are entitled to an additional pay-out.
-It is typically a regular payment topping up the standard monthly replacement salary but sometimes can pay out as a one-off lump sum.
+If you get a specific illness or injury listed on your policy under this inclusion, you are entitled to an additional payout.
+It is typically a regular payment topping up the standard monthly replacement salary but can sometimes be paid out as a one-off lump sum.

 • Death benefits

 Taking out this option will allow your dependents to receive a lump sum payout should you die while receiving income protection benefits.
-It should note that if an accident or injury proved fatal at the time, a pay-out might not be due.
+It should be noted that if an accident or injury proved fatal at the time, a payout might not be due.

 • Pausing or freezing your policy

-Policies are unable to pay out a portion of your salary if you are not working when an incident happens.
+Policies cannot pay out a portion of your salary if you are not working when an incident happens.
 In the event of unemployment, it is often possible to freeze your plan until you return to employment.

 • Involuntary Redundancy

-Including an additional option in an income protection policy to cover involuntary dismissal is often possible.
-You can discuss this with your adviser when deciding on the policy terms.
+It is often possible to include an additional option in an income protection policy to cover involuntary dismissal.
+When deciding on the policy terms, you can discuss this with your adviser.

 • The Claims Process